Allan-Nava/fakeyou.go/README.md

 FakeYou is a text to speech wonderland where all of your dreams come true.

 ## Features
+- login nor use your token
+- Search models
+- Make TTS requests
+- LeaderBoard
+- Edit client user
+- Get all data from an entity
 - Generate a speech wonderland where all of your dreams come true.
 - Customize the generated speech to fit your specific requirements.
 - Easy integration into your Go projects.